DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/02-Data-Basics.md

 </div>

 > **Exercise**:
 Examine the variables in the `email50` data set.
-Create two questions about the relationships between these variables that are of interest to you.^[Two sample questions: (1) Intuition suggests that if there are many line breaks in an email then there would also tend to be many characters: does this hold true?
+Create two research questions about the relationships between these variables that are of interest to you.^[Two sample questions: (1) Intuition suggests that if there are many line breaks in an email then there would also tend to be many characters: does this hold true?
 (2) Is there a connection between whether an email format is plain text (versus HTML) and whether it is a spam message?]

 The `fed_spend` and `poverty` variables are said to be associated because the plot shows a discernible pattern.
 When two variables show some connection with one another, they are called **associated variables**.
 Associated variables can also be called **dependent** variables and vice-versa.